-Click 'Submit'.
-If your request has not been processed, error messages will appear in the status field at the top of the form and in the box at the bottom of the page.
+Click "Submit."
+If your request is not processed, error messages will appear in the status field at the top of the form and in the box at the bottom of the page.

-Entering faculty workload, reviewing cumulative workload and submitting contracts
+Entering faculty workload, reviewing cumulative workload, and submitting contracts